-SAC2018 is proud to present an A-List roster of automotive leaders from across the United States and the world.
-Below are just a FEW of the can’t-miss Main Stage speakers to be sure to catch at this year’s conference.
+SAC2019 is proud to present an A-List roster of automotive leaders from across the United States and the world.
+Check back for updates on the can’t-miss speakers to be sure to catch at this year’s conference.

 Countess came to KMMG from Mercedes Benz US International in Vance, Ala. where, for more than 13 years, he served in numerous leadership positions within production and quality including being the supplier quality manager, quality manager and assembly manager.
 In those roles he was responsible for vehicle assembly, supplier quality, overall vehicle quality, process quality, customer satisfaction and warranty.

 Before joining Mercedes, Countess was the senior supplier quality engineer for AUTECS, a tier 1 supplier for Nissan and Subaru.
 Countess led the development of a supplier quality program that included localization of parts within the U.S. And, prior to that, he served as quality engineering administrator for Hughes Georgia in LaGrange, a division of Hughes Aircraft.
 There he was responsible for quality related activities of the Maverick missile program.

 He is a graduate of the University of Alabama with a Bachelor of Science (BS) in Electrical Engineering and received his Master of Business Administration (MBA) from LaGrange College.

 Countess is proud to have raised 4 beautiful children, now all grown.
 He and his wife, Dana, reside in LaGrange, Georgia.